Advance-Web-Design/silversync/LOCAL_DEVELOPMENT.md

 3. Try searching for actors/movies to verify API communication
 4. Check browser console for any CORS or API errors

+### Testing the setup in production environment locally (for real world performance testing)

+1. start the server normally
+2. run the following comamnds:
+    ```bash
+    cd client
+    npm install
+    npm run build
+    npm run preview
+    ```
+3. open the link in the terminal

 ### Troubleshooting

 **If you see "server page" when opening the client:**